How We Build and Maintain AI Agents

 That definition is the whole page in two sentences.
 What follows is how we build agents, how we equip them, and — the part almost everyone skips — how we keep them current as Claude, Gemini, and OpenAI’s models leap forward every few months.
 This page is the philosophy and the system.
-The inventory itself lives on the Task Library Dashboard, and we’ll get there.
+The named production roles live in the AI agent roster; the wider skill and job inventory lives on the Task Library Dashboard.

 What an agent actually is here

 Not a dashboard demo.
 Not a chatbot wrapper.
-At BlitzMetrics, an agent is a task documented to the definitive article standard with a companion skill.md — a machine-readable SOP that carries:
+At Local Service Spotlight, an agent is a task documented to the definitive article standard with a companion skill.md — a machine-readable SOP that carries:

 • Frontmatter — permanent name, category, Content Factory stage, the definitive article it implements, and an honest status.